AssassinUKG/Assassin.github.io/_posts/2020-12-14-Kali-apps-tips.md

 ```

 ### Install apps universally
-To make an application or script available system-wide you usually copy them to /usr/local/bin
+To make an application or script available system-wide,
+you usually copy them to /usr/local/bin

-**Example:** If we want to get our IP address, List files and then start a python http server to server the files.
+**Example:** If we want to get our IP address,
+List files and then start a python http server to serve the files.
+We can!

 1. Make a script (or get an App you want), I've called my script: pss.sh (python start server.sh)
 Script Details:-